The Little Man from Archangel: Plot summary

 Milk's worries are initially eased when a hotel chambermaid tells him that his wife has gone off with a salesman whose room she shared whenever he visited the town.
 Innocent all along of any crime, he first thinks of going round to the police station but, no longer able to face the hostility of the community and the pressure of the police, instead hangs himself.

 Adaptations

-The story has been adapted for the BBC radio drama series BBC Radio 4 - Afternoon Drama, first broadcast on 3 August 2011, starring Steven McNicoll and Francesca Dymond.
+The story was adapted for the BBC radio drama series BBC Radio 4 - Afternoon Drama, first broadcast on 3 August 2011, starring Steven McNicoll and Francesca Dymond.